updated 03/2018 zur deutschen Version

 nicknamed Kalle or Osman, the later because of his obsession for the Orient.
 He is the senior of the team, avowing "Rhinelander" and IT-specialist in retirement.
 He started wargaming ages ago when he was only 15 years old, using Elastolin-miniatures.

 Sometimes drifting away to role-playing and classical board games he always gets back to his roots, historical wargaming.
 His favourites are Balkan and oriental armies (anything from ancients to colonials) plus Napoleonic Rhinebund states.
-His favourite wargames-tactic is: "First shoot them to pieces and then charge!"

-He manages the THS-headquarters (HQ) and the THS-website.
 As often as he can, he is off to visit battlefields, museums and fortifications.

 was born in the same year as Mel Gibson and got his first Historex®-kit and premier issue of Dungeons & Dragons® during a school trip to London in 1973.